lorin/paxos-poec/README.md

 Note that this pseudocode doesn't get used directly by my Alloy model.
 Instead, I manually translate it into the model using the approach described in
 Section 8.4 Pseudocode Compilation (p101) of [PoEC].

-In TLA+, you can use PlusCal, which will automatically do the translation for you.
+In TLA+, you can use [PlusCal], which will automatically do the translation for you.

 ```
 // default of Val is undef